 Princeton is often referred to as the “Orange Bubble.”
 Students believe it’s easy to forget the outside world once you set foot into the 500-acre Gothic campus.
-Since university housing is guaranteed for all four years, a huge part of the student body stay and lives on campus.
+Since university housing is guaranteed for all four years, a huge part of the student body stays and lives on campus.

 Once students venture out of the FitzRandolph Gate, they can freely explore the township of Princeton.
 The location is just an hour south of New York City and an hour north of Philadelphia.
 The elegant, charming town offers several restaurants and small businesses that cater to returning alums and day-trippers.

 Undergraduate and graduate education are available in the humanities, social sciences, natural sciences, and engineering.
-Students may take up professional degrees through the Woodrow Wilson School of Public and International Affairs, the School of Engineering and Applied Science, the School of Architecture and the Bendheim Center for Finance.
+Students may take up professional degrees through the Woodrow Wilson School of Public and International Affairs, the School of Engineering and Applied Science, the School of Architecture, and the Bendheim Center for Finance.

 Undergraduate students have general education requirements.
 They select from a wide range of elective courses and pursue departmental concentrations and interdisciplinary certificate programs.

 Undergraduate education at Princeton requires independent work.
 Students who graduate are granted either a Bachelor of Arts (A.B.) or a Bachelor of Science in Engineering (B.S.E.).